 By Jenna Andrews

-Student Bio: Jenna Andrews is the Production Editor for the Journal of High Technology Law.
-She is a 3L at Suffolk University Law School with a concentration in Business Law and holds a B.S. in Marketing from Johnson & Wales University.
+Student Bio: Jenna is a staff member of the Journal of High Technology Law and 2L at Suffolk University Law School with a concentration in Business Law.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.